JonasDoesThings/obsidian-hide-folders/README.md

 ## Configuration
 Enter the list of folder names to hide in the settings menu, **one folder per line**.
+You can either enter exact folder-names or prefix the line with `endsWith::` if you want to filter-out all folders ending with a specific text.
+(e.g. `endsWith::_trash`)

 ![Screenshot of the Plugin Settings Screen in Obsidian.md](./docs/assets/settings-screenshot.png)